 The idea was hatched a year or so ago but other projects came first.
 A new magazine catering to the discerning, fine woodworking enthusiast.
 It was an idea that slowly developed and at one point became a reality.
-So a small team and I have been working at this since the month of January and within a few weeks, mid-April to be exact, the latest woodworking and furniture making magazine WOODSKILLS will be available.
+So a small team and I have been working at this since the month of January and are pleased to announce that the latest woodworking and furniture making magazine WOODSKILLS is now available.
 Some of the features in the magazine are articles on hand tool use and techniques, profiles of accomplished woodworkers and furniture makers, best studio practices, contemporary furniture design, gallery, tool discussions.
 The terms studio and workshop are used interchangeably throughout the magazine.